kjkoster/martin-junior-700-fogger-DMX/README.md

 example, the relay board is wired to the Raspberry Pi by soldering onto the I/O header of the RS-485 shield.
 That is certainly not ideal.

+The image below shows the wiring and how we hot-glued the Raspberry Pi and relay into the control box.
+There are a few ventilation holes in the bottom and along the top of the control box.

 ![fully wired DMX control box](images/dmx-wiring.jpg)

 The DMX wiring is as follows (K2 is the 5 pin connector on the RS-485 HAT):

 * data +: XLR pin 3 to K2 pin 1
 * data +: XLR pin 2 to K2 pin 2
-$ ground: XLR pin 1 to K2 pin 5
+* ground: XLR pin 1 to K2 pin 5

 The relay wiring for GPIO BCM pin 25 is on physical pin 22, giving the following
 connections: